THIS OLD HOUSE

 John W. Norton

-This house, exhibiting characteristics of both Colonial and Greek Revival styles at a very late date for both, was built on the foundation of a 1716 dwelling inherited by Thomas Burgis IV and his brother Samuel which Norton later bought and tore down.
-He sold this new house in 1912 and wrote the following information on the back of a photo of it: "Deacon John Norton bought in 1866, using chamber doors and oak planks in pantry and sinkroom and front door in cellar from old house (1716).
+This house, exhibiting characteristics of both Colonial and Greek Revival styles at a very late date for both, was built by Philos "Carlton" [1819-1897; Joel, Joel, John, John] on the foundation of a 1716 dwelling inherited by Thomas Burgis IV and his brother Samuel which Norton later bought and tore down.
+Norton sold this new house in 1912 and wrote the following information on the back of a photo of it: "Deacon John Norton bought in 1866, using chamber doors and oak planks in pantry and sinkroom and front door in cellar from old house (1716).
 Windows and door handmade by builder Carlton Parmelee (builder of present home)."
-I have not placed Carlton in the main family tree.

 Along Nut Plains Road, north of the main village of Guilford, are these four Parmelee homes clustered together.
-I'm afraid I don't have any information on the architectural aspects of these homes.
+I'm afraid I don't have any information on the architectural aspects of any of them.

 605 Nut Plains Road,